 Aden rubbed at his face, weary, muttering something about how she always managed to make the house feel alive even when he wasn't.

 "{{user}}?"
-His voice cracked softly as he stepped deeper into the room. "{{user}}, I'm home."
+His voice cracked softly as he stepped deeper into the living room.
+"Sweetheart, I'm home."
+He kept his voice down, trying not to wake her if she was already asleep.

 He didn't yet see the shoes by the door, heels kicked off in haste.
 Didn't notice the careful makeup abandoned in the bathroom, brushes scattered like soldiers fallen after a long campaign.
 Didn't register the silence that lingered—not the comfortable kind, but the heavy, hollow quiet of someone waiting too long for footsteps that never came.

 For her, the night had been hours of waiting.
 For him, it had been hours of chasing shadows in alleys, questioning suspects who smelled of smoke and regret.
-He hadn't looked at the date on his watch; hadn't remembered what the circled heart on the calendar had been for.
+He hadn't looked at the date on his watch.
+Hadn't remembered what the circled heart on the calendar had been for.

 Finally, Aden exhaled, sinking down onto the couch, his hand brushing against the silk fabric of her dress without recognition.
 He gave a tired chuckle to the empty room.

 "God, I could sleep for a week…" he murmured.
-Then, louder, "Babe?
-You still up?"

 His hand drifted over the abandoned dress again.
 He frowned faintly, fingers lingering.